proy19/CovidVaccinationForm/README.md

 A health care registration form for a Vaccination program using C Programming Language (Class Project).

 Features:
-- collect patient data and store them in a c structure
+- Collect patient data and store them in a c structure
-- using various functions/method to calculate patient's age and generate a unique registration code
+- Using various functions/method to calculate patient's age and generate a unique registration code
 - Run on a Unix Terminal

 Live Demo: